-For example, over time you’re likely going to have to provide some service to your steering system, so here is everything you need to know about replacing your tie rod in the Plainfield, Indianapolis, Fishers, and Bloomington, IN, areas.
+For example, after an accident, you may have to provide some service to your steering system, so here is everything you need to know about replacing your tie rod in the Plainfield, Indianapolis, Fishers, and Bloomington, IN, areas.

-With newer vehicles, the steering system is controlled by something called the rack and pinion unit.
-Tie rods are part of that system and they’re attached to both ends of the steering rack.
+With newer vehicles, the steering system is controlled by something called the rack and With newer vehicles, the steering system is controlled by something called the rack and pinion unit.
+Tie rods are part of that system, and they’re attached to both ends of the steering rack.
 The outer and inner ends of the tie rod surround an adjusting sleeve, which activates when you rotate the steering wheel.

 Some of the most critical components of tie rods include:

-There are several different ways to tell if your tie rod is going bad or has already gone bad.
-If you notice one or all of these symptoms, it’s time to schedule your appointment:
+There are several ways to tell if your tie rod is going bad or if it has already gone bad.
+If you notice one or all of these symptoms, it’s time to schedule an estimate:

 Always take note of any changes in your car’s performance.
-If you notice anything out of the ordinary, it’s best to schedule an inspection right away.
+If you notice anything out of the ordinary, it’s best to schedule an estimate right away.

 As with all car components, proper maintenance and care is vital to the health of your vehicle.
 When your oil is changed, you’ll want to make sure your tie rod has been cleaned and greased, as well, to help extend its longevity.

-Even with proper maintenance, though, it’s highly likely you will need to replace the tie rod at some point during the life of your vehicle.
-However, by paying attention to the condition of your car and taking it in regularly for the necessary services, you can make sure you’re getting the most out of your tie rod and not replacing it too frequently.
+Even with proper maintenance, though, it’s highly likely you will need to replace the tie rod at some point during the life of your vehicle, especially after an accident.

-If your car is showing signs it may need a new tie rod, then don’t delay.
-Give us a call today to set up an appointment.
+If your car is showing signs it may need a new tie rod after an accident, then don’t delay.
+Give us a call today to set up an estimate.

-Our team at Andy Mohr Collision Center is highly trained to perform all the routine repair services you may need over the years.
-We’ve also worked with a wide range of makes and models, and will ensure the proper components are being used on your ride.
+Our team at Andy Mohr Collision Centers is highly trained to perform all the collision repair services you may need over the years.
+We’ve also worked with a wide range of makes and models, and we will ensure that the proper components are being used on your ride.

-Our friends from Plainfield, Indianapolis, Fishers, and Bloomington, Indiana, can give us a call today if they have any questions or want to learn more about our facility.
+Drivers from Plainfield, Indianapolis, Fishers, and Bloomington, Indiana, can give us a call today if they have any questions or to schedule an estimate.
 We hope to see you soon!